Tags: Certified Organic Heirloom Open Pollinated

 Days to Maturity: 140

 Good production of volleyball-sized gourds on vigorous vines that are very resistant to Downy Mildew.
-Has stood out as the most DM resistant in several years of trials.
+Has stood out as the most DM resistant in several years of trials and growouts at Twin Oaks Seed Farm.
 Gourds are covered with warts like an Osage Orange fruit; when dried and washed they turn an attractive chestnut brown.
-The shell is generally thick, and notably stronger than most gourds.
-Our favorite use is to cut them in half to make sturdy wooden-like bowls.
+The shell is generally thick, and notably stronger than other gourds - cut in half they make sturdy wooden-like bowls.
 The contrast of the smooth inside and the warty outside is striking.
 Takes a long time to cure – most aren’t ready till January or February.
 Original seedstock came from Seed Savers Exchange.
 110 seeds/oz.
 Grown by Twin Oaks Seed Farm.

 Please click the Common Wealth Seed Growers link to the right to view all of our other listings!